 The Google cache is the server cache that is used to create temporary copies of web pages.
 In short, Google Cache is an archive copy of the web page stored on Google servers.
 Search engines keep a copy of each indexed page in case the original website is temporarily unavailable, or the content of the original page has been updated and some information is lost.
 Also, Google Cache is required to get access to websites blocked in your country as well as information when the web pages are loading slowly.
 It can even restore the content of non-working websites.

 Almost every internet user may face a situation where a website is not currently available.
 Or, if you have your own website, it may happen that, while you are making some changes in the design, you suddenly realize that you inadvertently lost the text or that part of the site design has disappeared.
 Well, in both situations, server cached pages will help you to view the pages’ content and resolve the problem.

 A Google cached page is a saved copy of a web page (HTML) and stored on servers.
 Each time the search engine visits a site for indexing, it saves the data of the site pages.
 They are called Google cached pages.

 When you need to open any website which, for some reason, is not currently available, you can use the Google cache.
 You’ve probably noticed a small arrow button next to the web URL address when using the Google search engine.
 If you click on it, you will see a pop-up window with the Cached hyperlink.
 You can view the cached pages and a snapshot of the date they were made.

-There is an easy way to view older versions of each page.
-All you need do is to type the word “cache:” before the URL address and click Enter.
-View the example.
+There is an easy way to see cached web pages – the older versions of each page.
+All you need do is to type the word “cache” before the URL address and click Enter.